Countries Information & Lifestyle

 When you have found your property make a verbal offer through your agent who will convey it either to the seller's agent or to the seller directly.
 When you make an offer you are in no way legally bound to it.
 The seller may counter your offer, beginning a negotiation process that hopefully will lead to an agreement on price, terms and closing date.

 Once you have made your proposal the seller must accept it.
 If it is accepted and the contract is signed, you are both legally bound to comply with every aspect of the contract, even if situations change.
-The contract should contain, the address and legal description of the property and home, agreed sale price, terms of sale, all down payments and mortgage condition, sellers promise to legally hand over the title of the land, a target date for the finalization of the sale and amount of down payment, this may also be known as earnest money or deposit.
+The contract should contain, the address and legal description of the property and home, agreed sale price, terms of sale, all down payments and mortgage condition, sellers promise to legally hand over the title of the land, a target date for the finalisation of the sale and amount of down payment, this may also be known as earnest money or deposit.

 The seller's attorney begins preparation of the contract of sale and will review the deed, survey, title insurance policy, promissory notes or mortgages on the property, certificates of occupancy, tax bills, fuel and utility bills, leases, permits for elevator, pools, etc.